licensezero/licensezero-private-license/terms.md

 - The **Offer Identifier** is `offer identifier`.

-- The **Licensed Contributions** are the contributions the _Developer_ has made to the _Project_ with the _Offer Identifier_ in metadata, as well as any contributions the _Developer_ makes to the _Project_ in the future without changing the _Offer Identifier_ or adding a new one.  _Licensed Contributions_ do not include any contributions the _Developer_ makes to the project int he future with a different or additional identifier.

 # Payment

 All the licenses granted under these terms are conditional on payment of the _Price_.
 If there is no _Price_, the _Developer_ nonetheless expects the _User_ to rely on this license nonetheless, and will not revoke it unless the _User_ breaks one of its rules.

+# Scope

+The **Licensed Contributions** are the contributions the _Developer_ has made to the _Project_ with the _Offer Identifier_ in metadata, as well as any contributions the _Developer_ makes to the _Project_ in the future without changing the _Offer Identifier_ or adding a new one.  _Licensed Contributions_ do not include any contributions the _Developer_ makes to the project int he future with a different or additional identifier.

 # Copyright